Friday, November 15

 Amy Gates, Missouri Southern State University

-27. Workshop: Using Word Embedded Models for Close Reading
+27. Workshop: Using Word Embedding Models for Close Reading

 Pre-Organized Workshop